 Why Every Homeowner Should Do an Energy Audit

-A home energy audit may sound frivolous or unnecessary, but it really can solve a lot of your home’s quirks, save you money on energy bills, and even point out any hazards such as small gas leaks.
-Read on to learn why every homeowner should have an energy audit.
+A home energy audit may sound like an unnecessary cost, but it really can save you money on energy bills, and even point out any hazards such as small gas leaks.

-If you’ve never considered an energy audit before, then we’ll show you why it’s a good way to solve such vexing energy issues in your home.
-Plus, with an audit you’ll learn how to cut your energy bills and even reap the benefits of utility rebates!
+If you’ve never considered an energy audit before, then we’ll show you why it’s a good way to solve such energy issues in your home.

 What is an Energy Audit?

 Getting an energy audit or energy assessment of your home is the first step to see what’s really going on within your home when it comes to energy use (or misuse).
-You can find out what parts of your home use the most energy by hiring a professional certified company that offers such services.
-We can help you find one in the DC area.
+The audit will find out what parts of your home use the most energy.

-After this assessment, you’ll be able to decide what your next step will be in terms of improving or fixing issues within your home.
-That’s the whole purpose of having an audit is that you’ll have the right information to make the right, cost-effective improvements to your home energy-wise.
+Once the assessment is completed, you can decide what your next step will be in terms of improving or fixing issues within your home.
+You’ll now have more thorough information to make the right, cost-effective improvements to your home energy-wise.

-And guess what?!
-You may be eligible for a discounted home energy audit (and any subsequent work) through your state or local utility.
-The company you hire can work with your local utility company so that you can get a rebate or discount on the cost of the audit and any work completed.
-It’s a win-win for everyone!
+Don’t forget about possible discounts from your utility company!
+You may be eligible for a discounted home energy audit (and any subsequent work) through your state or local utility company through a rebate or discount program.

 What to Expect